Fast 3D printing

 Multi Jet Fusion (MJF) by HP

-The 3D printed objects are resistant, detailed and fast to print.
-The company claims a dramatic decrease of the production time.
+The 3D printed objects are resistant, detailed, and fast to print.
+The company claims a dramatic decrease in production time.
 MJF is 10 times faster than Selective Laser Sintering (SLS).

 The 3D printing process C-CAT is up to 400 times faster than regular DLP 3D printers.